svaksha/Julia.jl/README.md

 ----

 # INDEX
-For Base packages, check if the package you seek is listed in the [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check METADATA for [registered Julia packages](http://pkg.julialang.org/), then use the built-in package manager to install it after checking the requirements for respective versions and dont forget the Easter eggs!
+For Base packages, check if the package you seek is listed in the [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check METADATA for [registered Julia packages](http://pkg.julialang.org/), then use the built-in package manager to install it after checking the requirements for respective versions.
+[Pkg3.jl](https://github.com/JuliaLang/Pkg3.jl) is an alpha next-generation package manager for Julia that creates a `Manifest.toml` file that records the exact versions of each dependency and their transitive dependencies.

 To create a package, check out the [Julia Package Development Kit](https://github.com/JuliaLang/PkgDev.jl) and here is a [sample Julia package](https://github.com/JuliaLang/Example.jl) model.
 The latest interesting package statistics are available at the [Julia Package Ecosystem Pulse](http://pkg.julialang.org/pulse.html) webpage which mirrors the current core development on [github](https://github.com/JuliaLang/julia/pulse).
 Abandoned packages that no longer have a maintainer or no longer fit into the Julia oraganization that initially hosted the package are listed in the [Julia Archive](https://github.com/JuliaArchive) organisation.